 The risks and muddled science of parabiosis, however, haven’t stopped Silicon Valley from waging war against death.
 Its rise in popularity correlates with the meteoric rise of Thiel, notorious disbeliever of death and parabiosis champion, who once told Inc that he found parabiosis “really interesting.”
 “Why is everyone else so indifferent about their immortality?” he wondered aloud to the New York Times’ Maureen Dowd.

 He might be wrong on that — and much of the credit goes to Thiel’s relentless pursuit to chase what he views as a personal mission to not just live longer, but to be immortal.
 He’s singlehandedly brought parabiosis into the popular lingo thanks to his seemingly bottomless well of cash, funneling funds into obscure Silicon Valley bio-startups that focus entirely on not repeating Bogdanov’s deadly mistake and ensuring Thiel his dream of being an eternal vampire.
-In October 2016, he helped fund Ambrosia, a biotech firm that was seeking federal approval to conduct clinical trials of parabiosis using donor plasma from people 25 and under.
-Jesse Karmazin, the physician who founded Ambrosia, told Inc that “the effects seem to be almost permanent … like there’s a resetting of gene expression.”
+An October 2016 Inc article linked Thiel to the biotech firm Ambrosia, which was seeking federal approval to conduct clinical trials of parabiosis using donor plasma from people 25 and under.

 Alkahest — a competing company — is neck and neck with Ambrosia in churning out results that might make aging seem obsolete, though its results have only been shown in mice.
 Last November, the company announced it had used human teen blood, injected it into old mouse blood, and remarkably reversed aging.
 From tired, slow, and decrepit, the elderly mice suddenly had sharp memories, renewed cognition, and were exercising with the vigor of youth.
 “It’s more or less what we would expect,” Victoria Bolotina of Boston University told New Scientist.
 “The blood of young people must have something in it that’s important for keeping them young.”